psychemedia/storytelling-notes/matty_groves.md

 And then bethought this little Musgrave,

-This lady: 's heart have I won.”
+This lady: 's heart have I won."

 Quoth she, I have loved thee, little Musgrave,

-Full long and many a day ; ”
+Full long and many a day ; "

-“ So have I loved you, fair lady.
+" So have I loved you, fair lady.

-Yet never word durst I say.”
+Yet never word durst I say."

 I have a bower at Bucklesfordbery,

 Full daintily it is dight ;

-If thou wilt wend thither, thou little Musgrave, Thou: 's lig in mine arms all night.”
+If thou wilt wend thither, thou little Musgrave, Thou: 's lig in mine arms all night."

 «